programinglive/dev-workflow-mcp-server/README.md

 - History of completed tasks

 This file is automatically created and managed by the server.
+It contains local, machine-specific progress and is ignored by git so each environment can manage its own workflow history without cross-contamination.

 ## 🤝 Integration with Your Rules